ETC-A/etca-spec/extensions/memory-operands-2/README.md

 The value `ip` is the address in memory of the current instruction.

+## `REX.Q`

+A `REX.Q` prefix can be used with instructions in this format if all of the following conditions are met:
+  - The instruction has _exactly one_ of a displacement or immediate.
+It cannot have both.
+  - The instruction is an `iS` mode with Operand Size attribute `quad`
+  - The instruction is a `dP` mode and the current Addressing Mode is `quad`
+  - The [register expansion](../expanded-registers/README.md) extension is available Then the `iS` or `dP` will be an 8-byte value rather than a 4-byte value.

+The prefix remains illegal if any of the `REX.A`, `REX.B`, or `REX.X` bits are set and the register expansion extension is not enabled.
+`REX.Q` is **illegal**, not reserved, for instructions in these formats which do not satisfy the above conditions.

+In all other instruction formats, `REX.Q` remains reserved.

 # Added Instruction

 | Name | Encoding | Operands | Description |